ChiefMetDing/stocks-analysis/README.md

 A special trick is adding ` Application.ScreenUpdating = False` to the beginning of the script and adding it back in the end as ` Application.ScreenUpdating = True`, if the script does not need to update the screen.

 ## Summary
+Refactoring code can make the subroutine run faster and code lines being shorter than the original codes.
+Nowadays, with the access to date sets being bigger and bigger, creating efficient codes saves huge amount of time.
+However, refactoring code too far may not be as beneficial as no matter how fast a code run, the time elapsed cannot be negative.
+Refactoring may also introduce errors to the code if the steps are not being taken carefully.

+On this project specifically, which the current data set is not so big, the code does not necessarily need to be extremely fast.
+The core element in the refactored script is `tickerIndex`, which can create errors if not calculated right.